nginxinc/nginx-amplify-doc/amplify-guide.md

  3. The agent is running under the same user as your NGINX worker processes.
  4. The NGINX is started with an absolute path.
 Currently the agent **can't** detect NGINX instances launched with a relative path (e.g. "./nginx").
  5. The [user ID that the agent and the NGINX run as](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#overriding-the-effective-user-id), can use *ps(1)* to see all system processes.
 If *ps(1)* is restricted for non-privileged users, the agent won't be able to find and properly detect the NGINX master process.
+ 6. The time is set correctly.
+If the time on the system where the agent runs is ahead or behind the world's clock, you won't be able to see the graph properly.
- 6. stub_status is [properly set up](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#configuring-nginx-for-amplify-metric-collection) in your NGINX configuration.
+ 7. stub_status is [properly set up](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#configuring-nginx-for-amplify-metric-collection) in your NGINX configuration.
- 7. stub_status module is included in the NGINX build.
+ 8. stub_status module is included in the NGINX build.
 This can be checked with `nginx -V`.
- 8. NGINX [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files are readable by the user `nginx` (or by the [user](http://nginx.org/en/docs/ngx_core_module.html#user) configured in NGINX config).
+ 9. NGINX [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files are readable by the user `nginx` (or by the [user](http://nginx.org/en/docs/ngx_core_module.html#user) configured in NGINX config).
- 9. All NGINX configuration files are readable by the agent's user ID. (check owner, group and permissions)
+ 10. All NGINX configuration files are readable by the agent's user ID. (check owner, group and permissions)
- 10. Extra [configuration steps have been performed as required](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) for the additional metrics to be collected.
+ 11. Extra [configuration steps have been performed as required](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) for the additional metrics to be collected.
- 11. The system DNS resolver is properly configured, and `receiver.amplify.nginx.com` can be successfully resolved.
+ 12. The system DNS resolver is properly configured, and `receiver.amplify.nginx.com` can be successfully resolved.
- 12. Oubound TLS/SSL from the system to `receiver.amplify.nginx.com` is not restricted.
+ 13. Oubound TLS/SSL from the system to `receiver.amplify.nginx.com` is not restricted.
 This can be checked with *curl(1)*.
 [Configure a proxy server](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#setting-up-a-proxy) for the agent to use if required.
- 13. *selinux(8)*, *apparmor(7)* or [grsecurity](https://grsecurity.net) are not interfering with the metric collection.
+ 14. *selinux(8)*, *apparmor(7)* or [grsecurity](https://grsecurity.net) are not interfering with the metric collection.
 E.g. for *selinux(8)* check `/etc/selinux/config`, try `setenforce 0` temporarily and see if it improves the situation for certain metrics.
- 14. Some VPS providers use hardened Linux kernels that may restrict non-root users from accessing */proc* and */sys*.
+ 15. Some VPS providers use hardened Linux kernels that may restrict non-root users from accessing */proc* and */sys*.
 Metrics describing system and NGINX disk I/O are usually affected.
 There is no an easy workaround for this except for allowing the agent to run as `root`.

 ### NGINX Configuration Reports